 Your Investing Life: Changing jobs

-If you participated in a retirement plan a previous employer offered, you'll want to keep that money invested for your retirement.
-It can be tempting to treat your savings as 'found' money, especially if your employer just sends you a check.
+It may be tempting to cash in your savings, especially if your employer sends you a check.
 But spending that lump sum instead of saving it could have some unexpected consequences.
-"Cashing out your retirement account balance means paying income tax on the withdrawal, as well as penalties if you're under age 59½," Vanguard's Ellen Rinaldi wrote in a 2009 blog post.
+"If you cash out your retirement account balance, you'll pay income tax on the amount, as well as penalties if you're under age 59½," said Vanguard financial planner Chuck Riley.

 Update your beneficiaries